-The second thing to be clear about is that there are even more causative factors for IBS than there are symptoms – loads of different things can combine to mess up an individual’s digestion, and working out which may be your causative factors can be a big part of improving your symptoms.
+The second thing to make clear is that there are more things that can cause IBS than there are symptoms.
+Lots of different things work together to mess up an individual’s digestion therefore, working out what’s causing your symptoms can be a big part of improving them.

 Causes of nausea with IBS

 So, how can having an irritable bowel make you feel sick?

 If you have ruled out the obvious reasons for feeling sick such as pregnancy, the winter vomiting bug, or just having eaten all the cake left over from your child’s birthday party… then it’s time to look for clues.